 In the 21st century, AeroAstro faculty continue with ground-breaking research.
 For example, the Gas Turbine Lab is developing a "silent" jet aircraft that would produce no more noise than a tractor-trailer truck.
 The Space Systems Lab has created a unique multiple micro-satellite system scheduled to be tested aboard the International Space Station, and is pioneering development of a magetic propulsion/positioning system.
 Another AeroAstro group, together with NASA, is developing the spacecraft and support systems for future manned space missions.
 And, faculty experts in communications and software are researching a myriad of projects: from increasing robustness of aerospace software, to increasing autonomy of unmanned aerial vehicles.

-The year 2000 marked the beginning of a new focus for AeroAstro.
+The 21st Century marked the beginning of a new focus for AeroAstro.
 Industry and engineering education accrediting organizations had become concerned that engineering education was emphasizing engineering science at the expense of engineering practice.
 The Department embarked on an overhaul of its curriculum.
 After two years of exhuastive development, AeroAstro implemented an educational initiative, called CDIO (for Conceive-Design-Implement-Operate), that will have fundamental, long-lasting institutional impact at MIT, and more broadly, in university engineering education.
 Students continue to receive a thorough education in engineering fundamentals, but these are now interwoven with considerable hands-on projects, and exposure to a wide-range of topics and skills vital to 21st century engineering such as teamwork, ethics, and communications.
 The CDIO protocol, pioneered in AeroAstro, has been adopted by nearly 100 universities throughout the world, which, along with MIT, joined to form the CDIO Initiative.